 Location: On the Arkansas River at river mile 653.7, about 8 miles east of Ponca City in Kay County, Oklahoma.

-Purpose: Flood control, water supply, water quality, recreation, and fish and wildlife.
+Purpose: Flood control, hydropower, navigation, water supply, water quality, recreation, and fish and wildlife.

 Type of Structure: The dam is a rolled earth-filled embankment 9,466 feet long, including the spillway, and rises about 125 feet above the streambed.
 The embankment top is 32 feet wide and has a 24-foot-wide, bituminous-surfaced road.

 Spillway & Outlet Works: The gate-controlled concrete valley spillway is an ogee weir and includes a stilling basin and outlet works.
-Total length of the spillway, excluding the non-overflow sections, is 470 feet, with flow over the spillway controlled by eight 50- by 47-foot tainter gates.
-The spillway structure is located in the right abutment and has a design capacity of 616,200 cfs.
-Low-flow facilities consist of two 5-foot 8-inch by 10-foot sluices located through two intermediate piers.
+Total length of the spillway, excluding the non-overflow sections, is 400 feet, with flow over the spillway controlled by eight 50- by 47-foot tainter gates.
+The spillway structure is located in the right abutment and has a design capacity of 653,000 cubic feet per second (cfs).
+Low-flow facilities consist of two 5-foot 8-inch by 10-foot sluices located through two intermediate piers with a design capacity of approximately 8,000 cfs.
+The sluice gates are operated by OMPA (Oklahoma Municipal Power Authority).
 A 48-inch-diameter water supply pipe is located in the right non-overflow.
-Operational channel capacity at the dam is about 22,500 cfs.
+Channel capacity at the dam is about 60,000 cfs.